Why Are There So Many Millipedes in My House?

 Whether you live in a city or the New Jersey countryside, you’ll see 1,000 leggers crawling about in the yard.
 They prefer damp areas and may congregate in your garden or the brush.
 You may notice them around the stones in your walkway or along the foundation.

-However, millipedes in your house did so accidentally.
+However, millipedes in your house got there accidentally.
 They can’t reproduce and lay their eggs without soil.
-If you have a cool, damp basement or cellar, it can keep them cozy.
-They adore leaky faucets or under washers, or drippy pipes.
+If you have a cool, damp basement or cellar, it can keep them cozy for a bit.
+They adore leaky faucets or under washers and drippy pipes.
 They can also wander into barns and outbuildings around your property.
 Unless you discover their hiding place and they scurry away, you won’t see them often during daytime hours.

 They are poisonous for pets to consume, but their smelly musk is enough to keep your fur babies at bay.
 Some millipede species can spray their musk for nearly three feet.
 If these crawly critters get into your house, they won’t damage the structure, furniture, or clothing.
 They like plants, and they can nibble and contaminate fruit and vegetables in your pantry.
 Also, millipedes don’t usually carry diseases harmful to humans and animals.